Research Task: Large Scale Image-Making

 "Recently, I’ve been working with unsharpness.
 I was on a road trip with my wife, driving to Utah.
 Like any tourist, I was impressed by the landscape.
 One day I took pictures with my iPhone as we drove.
 I liked them.
 When we arrived at the hotel , I said to my wife: “OK, tomorrow you drive and I’ll try to get similar images at a higher resolution with my professional equipment.”
 The resulting image – of a flat, dry landscape with mountains in the distance – is mostly out of focus, though the resolution is high.
 It has a completely different perspective to my earlier works, which are sharp throughout."

 Gursky chooses to focus on the man-made, with a particular interest in globalisation and capitalism.
+The use of large scale allows the composition to capture the enormity of modern spaces and reflect the complexity of contemporary global life.

 "All my landscapes are manmade.
 My interest lies in people, civilisation, human presence and activity."